 How many projects can I apply to?

-The deadline for priority consideration of applications was Friday, February 16, 2018 at 5:00 p.m.
-Please note that only applications received prior to the priority deadline are guaranteed a full review.
+The deadline for consideration of applications is Friday, February 15 at 5:00 p.m.

 What is the selection process and timeline?

 Once submitted, your application will be reviewed by the team leaders of the teams to which you applied.
-First round decisions will be made by March 23.
+First round decisions will be made by March 22.
 It’s possible that team leaders may contact you before that time for additional information.
 If you applied to more than one team, you may receive an offer to join more than one team.
-Please note that in such an instance it is your choice which team you choose to join (you don’t have to stick with your initial ranking).
+Please note that in such an instance you may choose which team to join (you don’t have to stick with your initial ranking).
 If you receive more than one offer, we ask that you make your decision promptly so that you can free up space on another team for other students.

 What are the benefits of participating in a Bass Connections project?

 Bass Connections provides opportunities for students to go beyond their classes and majors and have a different kind of educational experience.
 Common benefits include:

 - Applying coursework to a complex societal challenge through a practical, hands-on experience

 - Engaging in team-based problem-solving – including learning how to work with others to shape project goals, navigate ambiguity and disagreements and redirect as needed